patternfly/training-scenarios/react-components/table-intro/step6.md

 ];
 </pre>

-The Table should render the same as it did before, except with a few more rows:
+The table should render the same as it did before, except with a few more rows:

 <img src="table-intro/assets/step-6-complete.png" alt="Image of what table looks like at the end of step 6." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />